Tetris Effect: Connected

 A version for Xbox Series X/S, Xbox One and Windows 10 via the Microsoft Store was announced on July 23, 2020.
-Titled Tetris Effect: Connected, it was released on November 10, 2020 and was also made available to Xbox Game Pass subscribers at launch.
+Titled Tetris Effect: Connected, it was released on November 10, 2020, and was also made available to Xbox Game Pass subscribers at launch.
 This version includes a new cooperative multiplayer mode, as well as the new competitive mode that pays homage to the first console versions of Tetris with its simplified visual style and stricter rules similar to those used during the Classic Tetris World Championship.
 Connected was released on Steam on August 18, 2021, and was made available as the free multiplayer expansion for existing PlayStation 4 and PlayStation VR, Epic Game Store and Oculus Quest versions on the same day.
-The Nintendo Switch port was released on October 8, 2021.
+The Nintendo Switch port was released on October 8, 2021, the same day the console's OLED model was released.

-A physical release of Connected for Xbox Series X/S, PlayStation 4 and Nintendo Switch produced by Limited Run Games was made available for preorder on June 17, 2022 and preorders ended on July 31, 2022.
+A physical release of Connected for Xbox Series X/S, PlayStation 4 and Nintendo Switch produced by Limited Run Games was made available for preorder on June 17, 2022, and preorders ended on July 31, 2022.
 The game was made available for Amazon Luna on August 26, 2022.
+A PlayStation 5 version of the game was released on February 22, 2023.
+It was also upgraded to Unreal Engine 5 to take advantage of the PlayStation VR2.

+Music

+Tetris Effect utilizes a vast array of songs alongside its visuals, all of which were original compositions by Hydelic, with multiple tracks, notably "Connected (Yours Forever)" including vocals from Kathleen.
+The original soundtrack released in 2020, and to coincide with the updated release with Connected, an additional album was released in 2021.